jojo142/Project-1.1-YourOwnIMDb/README.md

 ### **Step 4: Create Required Database Tables**
 Use the SQL scripts provided to set up the database.

-1. Open a terminal and start MySQL:
+1. Open a terminal and start MySQL.
+When prompted, enter the password described by `DB_PASSWORD=` in the `ini.env` file.
+Run the following command to start MySQL with the configured database:
    ```bash
    mysql -u imdb -p moviedb
    ```
    > **NOTE**: Starting next step, all commands must be run in your MySQL shell inside terminal.
-2. Create required tables as per the provided schema and ER-diagram in project document.
-Pay attention for required constraints (`CHECK`, `PRIMARY KEY`, `FOREIGN KEY` with `ON DELETE CASCADE`) while creating tables.
+2. Execute the `creatingTables.sql` commands to create the required tables as per the provided schema and ER-diagram in the project document.
 Don't forget to run the below command before you start creating tables.
    ```sql
    USE moviedb; --- This takes you inside moviedb
    ```